This post may contain affiliate links. Please see my disclosure policy for details.

 You’ll find a small pond with two pretty cascade waterfalls surrounding the tower that many ducks call home.

-Also, in the gardens are pathways which will take you over scenic bridges, passed tiered banks with wildflowers and some topiary to enjoy.
+Also, in the gardens are pathways that will take you over scenic bridges, passed tiered banks with wildflowers and some topiary to enjoy.
 There are benches on the grounds where you can sit back and relax with the view.

 Don’t forget to check out the commemorative plaques that can be found on the bottom of the tower.
 This mentions both Queen Victoria who reigned at the time and Marquess of Dufferin & Ava who laid the foundation stone.